pearlanyanwu/interactive-rating/README.md

 ### What I learned

-In this project, I learned how to select a single rating our of five rating options, store the selected rating, and display it on a second page using JS DOM manipulation.
+In this project, I learned how to select a single rating out of five rating options, store the selected rating, and display it on a second page using JS DOM manipulation.

 ```js
 for (const button of formbuttons) {